 These super cute petit fours are an ideal bake for a springtime afternoon tea!
 Covered with candy melts and topped with delicate little blossoms, these tiny cakes as pretty as they are delicious.

 These super sweetheart biscuits are all you need to complete a Valentine’s Day afternoon tea.
-A simple sugar biscuit is topped with colorful fondant icing and finished with a love heart.
+A simple sugar biscuit is topped with colourful fondant icing and finished with a love heart.

 Not only are these brownie bites totally tasty, they look the part too!
 Add them to your cake stand and guests will be drooling over their deliciousness!

-If red velvet is your favorite kind of cake, you’re sure to adore these chewy sandwich cookies.
+If red velvet is your favourite kind of cake, you’re sure to adore these chewy sandwich cookies.
 Filled with a light cream cheese frosting, you won’t be able to resist these delicious delights!

 Madeleines are a classic teatime treat.
 These buttery, shell-shaped cakes are made with lemon for a citrusy zing, but you could also use orange or rose essence.